reduxjs/redux/docs/recipes/structuring-reducers/UpdatingNormalizedData.md

     return {
       id: attr(),
       text: attr(),
-      // Define a foreign key relation - one Post can have many Comments,
+      // Define a foreign key relation - one Post can have many Comments
-      // at a field named "comments"
       postId: fk({
         to: 'Post', // must be the same as Post.modelName
         as: 'post', // name for accessor (comment.post)